 Just like Battles’s infatuation with the gingerbread man, children often want to read the same book over and over.
 You may get sick of it, but children memorize words by their sounds even before they start reading by themselves, Battles says.

 Singing songs and reciting nursery rhymes are other ways to learn words by hearing them, says Catherine Tedesco, the school district’s former literacy manager for Elementary Education.
 Later, when we see words on the page, we remember them from the songs and rhymes: “Three blind mice!”

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

 For example, tell your children in the grocery store, “Show me foods that begin with the letter D. Keep it interesting with other letters, with colors and numbers.
 You can play “I Spy” while driving.
 Your children will be too busy reading to ask, 'Are we there yet?' "

 Also let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, from play groups to after-school homework help.

 Books and songs are not the only way to learn words.
-If your children make drawings, ask them to tell you a story about them.
-Then you can write words to accompany the drawing: “sun,” “house” or “Dad.”
+If your children draw, ask them to tell you a story about them.
+Then you can write words to identify the drawing: “sun,” “house” or “Dad.”